American oil is usually a cheaper option. Not anymore - KESQ

 West Texas Intermediate crude, the reference point for US oil prices, usually trades at a discount of a few dollars to Brent crude, the global benchmark.

-But this morning, WTI and Brent are both roughly $115 per barrel — an indication of how the market has been scrambled by the pandemic and the war in Ukraine ahead of the busy summer driving season.
+But this morning, the near-term futures contracts for WTI and Brent are both roughly $115 per barrel — an indication of how the market has been scrambled by the pandemic and the war in Ukraine ahead of the busy summer driving season.

 “This is a significant development in my opinion,” Jeffrey Halley, a senior market analyst at Oanda, told clients on Tuesday.